henriquesantanati/henriquesantanati/README.md

 `$(whoami)`

-I’m Brazilian guy, father of a girl and currently working as Sr. Cloud Support Engineer in AWS.
+I’m Brazilian, father of a girl and currently working as Sr. Cloud Support Engineer in AWS.
 I'm part of Containers team in Dublin and Elastic Container Service (ECS) subject-matter expert (SME).
 I'm also part of Containers Specialist team that works on AWS customers engagements related to Containers technologies.